PaulPableoSectionC/final_project_sectionC/README.md

 npm install jquery@3.7.1

 npm start
-open index.html in web browswer
+open index.html in web browser

+Log In Credentials
+username = "username";
+password = "password";

 ## Contribution
 Never made an open source contribution before?
 Wondering how contributions work in the in our project?
 Here's a quick rundown!